Projecting health care costs and measuring savings

 When accumulated savings accruing to state-administered health care programs reach $50 million, the Commissioner of Finance must transfer $50 million from the general fund to the health care access fund.

-- The June 2010 report is available on the Health Care Costs Publications page.
+- The June 2010 report is available on the Health Economics Program Publications page.